 Astigmatism is the two refractive errors combined.
 Someone with astigmatism will have blurred vision when looking at things in the distance and close-up.
 So, all-around blurred vision.

 Generally, the most recommended treatment for astigmatism is prescription eyeglasses.
 The trouble is that someone with astigmatism will always need to wear this corrective eyewear.
 Wearing glasses can become tiring and limiting.

 Luckily, there’s another way.
 Astigmatism can be improved naturally through various exercises and lifestyle habits.
 If you have astigmatism, start saying goodbye to those glasses.
 You won’t be needing them for much longer if you follow these tips.

 Eat Well and Exercise to Improve Poor Vision Caused by Astigmatism

-This first tip to improving your astigmatism is a big one.
+This first tip for improving your astigmatism is a big one.
 It’s also not directly related to the eyes.
 However, a healthy body means healthy eyes.

 Eating a poor diet that lacks a variety of nutrients and vitamins can worsen your astigmatism.
 Your eyes need 17 vitamins and nutrients to be their healthiest.
 The truth is that most of us don’t get the proper nutrients we need.

 The best way to get the required nutrients is to have a balanced diet.
 This means a healthy balance of carbohydrates, protein, and healthy fats.
 Unfortunately, many diets consist of mainly unhealthy fats and carbohydrates.

 Making a conscious effort to consume more fruits and vegetables is a step in the right direction.
-This alone will not improve your astigmatism, but it will help with tour overall vision health.
+This alone will not improve your astigmatism, but it will help with your overall vision health.
 A balanced diet will also help to protect your eyes from being damaged by high blood pressure, free radicals, and can prevent various vision diseases.

 In the same vein as eating well is exercise.
 Exercising does not only benefit your muscles.
 Light physical activity can slow aging in the eyes and prevent your astigmatism from getting worse as you age.

 Try Vision Training Exercises

 Aside from working out your body, eye exercises are also a way to improve your astigmatism.
 Vision training exercises work to strengthen the muscles in your eyes and improve your vision.